 Performance & Optimization – New Threading Model

 New Threading Model (NTM) is a new approach in dealing with transactions in eiPlatform.
-In the original model we have single thread pool to one transaction.
+In the original model, we have a single thread pool for one transaction.
 In the NTM we can use any number of thread pools configured for any number of stages.
 By default, we have one thread pool by one stage.
-There, thread pools are very configurable which allows to tune eiP very accurately.
+There, thread pools are very configurable which allows tuning the eiP very accurately.

-The NTM is implemented as a separated module.
-It allows to switch eiP to use the old model, just set the parameter ‘com.pilotfish.eip.useNewThreadModel’ to false.
+The NTM is implemented as a separate module.
+It allows us to switch the eiP to use the old model, just set the parameter ‘com.pilotfish.eip.useNewThreadModel’ to false.

 One can use NTM without providing any additional configuration of the thread pools.
 All that is necessary for it is to have ‘com.pilotfish.eip.useNewThreadModel’ property set to true.

 In that case, the system works with default values of the settings from ‘eipServer.conf’ file.
 See ‘Default configuration’ section for more details.